50 Years of Automated Face Recognition: Introduction

-While several valuable surveys~\cite{wang2022survey,wang2021deep,guo2019survey,kortli2020face} on FR have emerged in recent years, often providing detailed catalogs of contemporary techniques or in-depth explorations of particular sub-domains, this paper offers a distinct perspective; our work spans the full 50-year evolution of the field, providing a comprehensive historical narrative that contextualizes the current SoTA within its broader trajectory.
-Recent surveys have also addressed specialized topics within the broader face analysis domain, such as 3D face recognition~\cite{jing20233d}, demographic bias~\cite{kotwal2025review} and face anti-spoofing~\cite{yu2022deep}, offering deep dives into these critical subfields.
-In contrast, our survey maintains a strict focus on face recognition (FR) itself, distinct from related tasks such as expression recognition, age estimation, spoof detection, and deepfake identification, which are not covered here.
-We hope the readers can find insight in connecting the field's historical evolution to its present state and outlining the critical challenges and emerging paradigms that will shape its future.
+While several valuable surveys~\cite{wang2022survey,wang2021deep,guo2019survey,kortli2020face} on FR have emerged in recent years, often providing detailed catalogs of contemporary techniques or in-depth explorations of particular sub-domains, this paper offers a distinct perspective; our work spans the full 50-year evolution of the field, providing a comprehensive historical narrative that contextualizes the current State-of-the-Art (SoTA) within its broader trajectory.
+Recent surveys have also addressed specialized topics within the broader face analysis domain, such as 3D FR~\cite{jing20233d}, demographic bias~\cite{kotwal2025review} and face anti-spoofing~\cite{yu2022deep}, offering deep dives into these critical subfields.
+In contrast, our survey maintains a strict focus on FR itself, with slight mention of important related tasks.